JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 * Use `final` to declare variables immutable in Java - use it!
 * There are no immutable data structures in the Java standard library unfortunately
  - significantly limits the advantages of FP
+* Java 14 has records and pattern matching on them, but no "or" types so you can't make nice list/tree types (and they also won't be able to be shared as they are mutable).

 ### FP in C++11/14